-For the regular wine drinker who enjoys the convenience of a subscription and the variety of a world traveler, the Martha Stewart Wine Club is the perfect wine subscription service.
+Martha Stewart Wine Club is the perfect wine subscription service for regular wine drinkers who enjoy the convenience of a subscription and the variety of a world traveler.

 Initially, I was a little put off by the limited customization options available in the subscription.
 While you can choose from reds, whites, or mixed, you can’t opt out of anything (such as a rosé) in the mixed boxes.